oracle-devrel/devo.tutorials/code-repositories/code-repositories-with-oci-cli.md

 To create a repository, we'll use [`oci create`](https://docs.oracle.com/iaas/tools/oci-cli/latest/oci_cli_docs/cmdref/devops/repository/create.html).

-	oci devops repository create --name "NAME-OF-PROJECT" --project-id "OCID_FOR_PROJECT" --repository-type HOSTED
+	oci devops repository create --name "NAME-OF-PROJECT" --project-id "OCID_FOR_PROJECT" --repository-type HOSTED --query 'data.["http-url","ssh-url"]'

 `--name` is the name of the project for which you're creating the new repo. `--project-id` needs to be the OCID for the project, which you can copy from the project overview in the console.
 The `--repository-type` should be HOSTED to create a repository you can remotely access with SSH.
+Adding the `--query` to the end will return the HTTP and SSH urls for the new repository.

-You can now retrive the SSH URL for your repository using the `list` command:
+You can also retrive the SSH URL for all repositories using the `list` command:

 	oci devops repository list --project-id "OCID_FOR_PROJECT"

 You'll see an entry for `ssh-url` in the response.

+Alternatively, you can grab the new ID for your repo at the time of creation and then use `repository get` to retrive the urls:

+	repoId=$(oci devops repository create --name "NAME-OF-PROJECT" --project-id OCID_FOR_PROJECT --repository-type HOSTED --query 'data.id' | sed s'/[\[",]//g')

+Then use `repository get`:

+	oci devops repository get --repository-id $repoId --query 'data.["http-url","ssh-url"]'

 ### Using the repository